-Potty training boys and girls follows the same basic principles — but the challenges along the way can look very different.
+Potty training follows the same basic principles — but the challenges can look very different based on anatomy and development.

 Girls often show readiness signs earlier than boys, though every child is unique.
 Don't rush based on gender expectations.